SCAR/ropensci/task_view/antarctic.md

 - <pkg>rsoi</pkg> downloads the most up to date Southern Oscillation Index, Oceanic Nino Index, and North Pacific Gyre Oscillation data.

-### Ocean Colour
+### Oceanography

-Satellite reflectance data are a common basis for estimating chlorophyll-*a* and other phytoplankton parameters at ocean-basin scales.
-Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions.
+- satellite reflectance data are a common basis for estimating chlorophyll-*a* and other phytoplankton parameters at ocean-basin scales.
+Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions. [croc](https://github.com/sosoc/croc) implements the Johnson et al. (2013) Southern Ocean algorithm.

-- [croc](https://github.com/sosoc/croc) implements the Johnson et al. (2013) Southern Ocean algorithm.
+- more broadly, <pkg>oce</pkg> provides a wide range of tools for reading, processing, and displaying oceanographic data, including measurements from Argo floats and CTD casts, sectional data, sea-level time series, and coastline and topographic data.

 ### Biodiversity data